BreadTalk: Food Republic

 BreadTalk Group's Food Republic foodcourts in Singapore are situated in shopping malls such as Wisma Atria, Vivocity and Suntec City.
 Overseas, there are food courts in Hong Kong (also in Silvercord of Canton Road, Tsim Sha Tsui), the People's Republic of China, Malaysia, Taiwan and Thailand.

 Food Junction

 BreadTalk Group acquired Food Junction in 2019.

 Toast Box

-BreadTalk Group operates the Toast Box concept, serving mainly coffee and kaya toast among other more modern snacks.
+BreadTalk Group operates the Toast Box concept, serving mainly coffee and kaya toast among other traditional and modern snacks.
 These Toast Box outlets are typically attached to the main BreadTalk outlet or in a Food Republic food court.
 There have been stand-alone stores in recent years.

 Din Tai Fung

 BreadTalk Group is the franchisee of Taiwanese Xiao Long Bao restaurant, Din Tai Fung.
 It opened its first restaurant in the upscale Paragon shopping mall and has opened other outlets in the island, including one in Bishan and another in the basement annex of Raffles City.
 Din Tai Fung has 8 branches in Thailand.
 It was announced that BreadTalk Group has also been awarded the franchise to operate Din Tai Fung in the United Kingdom.
 This was the result of successful partnerships and the positive reputation that BreadTalk Group has had in managing the franchise in Singapore and Thailand.